 A legal representative should be able to assist if a refused asylum seeker has new evidence available explaining why they cannot return home.
-Advice and guidance is also available via Bryson Intercultural/Migrant Help.
+Advice and guidance are also available via Bryson Care/Migrant Help.
 We will assist with the completion of an application for Section 4 support.

 The following information is required (if applicable) before a Section 4 Subsistence and Accommodation application can be made:

-This card can be used in all retail outlets which accept Visa, and for the purchase of specific items (usch as food, essential toiletries, clothing and credit for mobile phones).
+This card can be used in all retail outlets which accept Visa, and for the purchase of specific items (such as food, essential toiletries, clothing and credit for mobile phones).

 Section 96 support is an additional payment option for asylum seekers who experience ‘exceptional’ circumstances or need and are currently in receipt of Section 95 support.
 To qualify for Section 96 support, applicants must evidence that their circumstances or needs are indeed exceptional, and that additional costs incur because that need cannot be met under their current Section 95 payment.

 Needs which can be met under Section 96 are those for accommodation or for ‘essential living’ only.
 If it is considered that further support is necessary, this may be provided in a variety of ways, including: